-The increment of fruit growth, yield, and quality traits of kinnow fruit with the application of potash fertilizers at 0.6-0.8 kg K2O plant-1 was observed under submontane zone of North India.
+The increment of fruit growth, yield, and quality traits of Kinnow fruit with the application of potash fertilizers at 0.6-0.8 kg K2O plant-1 was observed under submontane zone of North India.
 Correlations studies between physico-chemical characteristics signify that fruit size, weight, yield and peel thickness are directly related with leaf and soil K content which in turn affect the marketing of fresh fruits and consumers’ preference.
 Hence, it is suggested that the application of potash fertilizer in January along with recommended doses of FYM and P2O5 fertilizers substantially enhances the fruit production, quality and net income of the growers under K deficient sandy loam soils of north India.

 Conclusion